 The Federal Trade Commission (FTC) says that fraudulent business opportunities consistently rank in the top 10 categories in its database of consumer fraud complaints.

-"Some scam artists are really sophisticated," says Dan Salsburg, attorney for the FTC.
+"Some scam artists are really sophisticated," FTC attorney Dan Salsburg said.
 "They know exactly how to keep consumers from guessing the true nature of their business by rounding up phony references or creating misleading documents."

 Other tip-offs include claims of high pay in weeks or months for little effort ("work only hours a week"), as well as claims about working conditions like the ability to "set your own hours," "be your own boss" or "work from home."
 The opportunities cost $5,000 on average, Salsburg says.